Zeiss ZX1 vs Panasonic G9

 - More solid recording: Has a full-sized HDMI port for a sturdy connection to an external recorder.

-If the count of individual advantages (bullet points above) is taken as a guide, the G9 emerges as the winner of the match-up (16 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9 is the clear winner of the contest (17 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the ZX1 or the G9 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.